stjude/RNAIndel/README.md

 * ```-n``` user-defined panel of non-somatic indels in VCF format (default: built-in validated false-positive set)
 * ```-h``` print usage message

-### Feature & Training commands
+### Train RNAIndel
 Advanced users can train RNAIndel with their own training sets.
 #### Step 1 (feature calculation)
-For a signle sample, features are calculated for each indel and reported in a tab-delimited file.<br>
+Features are calculated for each indel and reported in a tab-delimited file.<br>
-To train using a callset by the built-in caller,
+Using a callset by the built-in caller,
 ```
 rnaindel feature -b BAM -o OUTPUT_TAB -f FASTA -d DATA_DIR [other options]
 ```
-To train using user`s callset, specify the input VCF by -v.
+Using user`s callset, specify the input VCF by -v.
 ```
 rnaindel feature -b BAM -v INPUT_VCF -o OUTPUT_TAB -f FASTA -d DATA_DIR [other options]
 ```